 - 1) The manner in which the taxpayer carries on the activity.
-Factors that may indicate a business include maintaining complete and accurate books and records, carrying on the activity substantially similar to other profitable activities of the same nature, and changing operating methods and techniques to improve profitability. - 2) The expertise of the taxpayer or his or her advisors.
-Factors that may indicate a business include knowledge of the taxpayer, or consultation with those who are knowledgeable about a particular industry, then using that knowledge to try and make a profit. - 3) The time and effort expended by the taxpayer in carrying on the activity.
-Factors that may indicate a business include spending a lot of time and effort in the activity, particularly if the activity does not have substantial personal or recreational aspects.
+Maintaining complete and accurate books and records, carrying on the activity substantially similar to other profitable activities of the same nature, and changing operating methods and techniques to improve profitability may indicate the activity is engaged in for profit. - 2) The expertise of the taxpayer or his or her advisors.
+Preparation for the activity by extensive study of its accepted business, economic, and scientific practices, or consultation with those who are experts, may indicate the taxpayer has a profit motive. - 3) The time and effort expended by the taxpayer in carrying on the activity.
+Spending a lot of time and effort in the activity, particularly if the activity does not have substantial personal or recreational aspects may indicate a profit motive.